Cannabis Made Clear

 • damaged blood vessels

-While research is still uncovering some of these short- and long-term impacts, there is evidence to support two identifiable risk factors: starting consumption early in adolescence (before age 14) and frequent and heavy use, specifically with high-potency THC products over a long period of time.
+While research is still uncovering some of these short- and long-term impacts of cannabis use, there is evidence to support two identifiable risk factors: starting consumption early in adolescence (before age 14) and frequent and heavy use, specifically with high-potency THC products over a long period of time.

 Back to Cannabis Made Clear Back to Health Effects